 Not only does water keep you hydrated, but it also helps regulate body temperature and is essential to keeping your body functioning properly.
 Water will give your immune system a boost and will help to prevent you from getting sick during cold and flu season.
 Drinking plenty of water can also help to increase metabolism, it will help you to feel full longer, and it will do wonders for your skin and hair.

-Enjoy holidays and make sure to follow all these habits throughout the year for improved health and well-being.
+Make sure to follow all these habits throughout the year for improved health and well-being.